pinkshrub/OnlineWebFun_Lectures/week4/lecture3.md

 #### Immediate Functions
- - Immediately Invoked Function Expression ("iffy")
+ - Immediately Invoked Function Expression (IIFE, pronounced "iffy")
  - Offers the security and privacy of scoping without taking up a name
  - Putting the whole function inside (parens) makes it an expression the same way assigning it to a variable does
  - Invoking that function right away with the () means it doesn't wait to get called by anything else; it hits the gates running.